 o Excluded public offices:

-§ IB, RAW, BSF, CBI etc. Except matters of corruption and violation of HR’s.
+§ IB, RAW, BSF, CBI etc. Except matters of corruption and

 § Sub-judiced matters